-The Stockton University Academic Bulletin explains the policies on substance abuse conduct both on campus and at off-site locations when functioning in the role of a Stockton student.
-Student Clinicians at off- campus clinical settings are also regulated by the specific facility's policies for substance use/abuse and/or suspicion of use/abuse.
+The Stockton University Academic Bulletin explains the policies on substance abuse and misuse, including legally obtained and/or prescribed drugs and conduct both on campus and at ff-campus locations when functioning in the role of a Stockton student.
+Student Clinicians at off-campus clinical settings are also regulated by the specific facility's policies for substance use/abuse and/or suspicion of use/abuse.
 If substance abuse testing is requested by an off-campus clinical practicum site, Student Clinicians must comply with the request and provide documentation at their own expense.
 Requirements for substance/drug screenings vary by facility and should be confirmed and completed prior to initiating the clinical practicum.
 This can be done through Universal on Exxat.